zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 		aws_iot_mqtt_client myClient;

 	In `setup()`, open the Serial.
-Set the instance up and connect it to the AWS IoT service.
+Set the instance up and connect it to the AWS IoT.

 		Serial.begin(115200);
 		...